Wiadomości

-Since 14 September 2016, the acting editor-in-chief is Jarosław Olechowski.

-Since the first telecast, a letter W composed of two V letters serves as the program's official logo.
+In its final years, especially during the Law and Justice (PiS) government (2015–2023), the program (along with TVP's other news outlets) was accused of becoming a propaganda outlet for the ruling party.
+Following the formation of the coalition government on 13 December 2023, and subsequent management changes at TVP on 19 December, the main edition for 20 December was pre-empted, and was replaced by a short message from news presenter Marek Czyż about upcoming changes at TVP and an invitation to the next day's edition.
+The following day, it was announced that Wiadomości would be ending, and be replaced by a new daily bulletin, the title of which was revealed to be 19.30 later in that day.

 History

-Wiadomości replaced the infamous Dziennik Telewizyjny (lit.
+Wiadomości replaced Dziennik Telewizyjny (lit.
 'Television Journal'), a newscast that was a symbol of communist propaganda in the Polish People's Republic during the Cold War.
 The first edition of Wiadomości aired on 18 November 1989 and was hosted by journalist Wojciech Reszczyński.
 Reszczyński greeted the audiences with a message: "Good evening, I hope that this program will gain your approbation in the upcoming days.
 The information contained in this program will be either good or bad, but always true and we count on help and cooperation."

+Cancellation

+The last main edition of Wiadomości was broadcast at 7:30 p.m. on 19 December 2023.
+On 20 December 2023, the newly elected government took over TVP, which led to the program not being broadcast.
+A day later Wiadomości was replaced by 19.30.